SmugglerSMR/CloudTraficMonitor/README.md

 # Create Autoscaler Group
+We created Instance, setp everything.
+When created image and set a new configuration from it.

+After performed all those steps before.

 1) Add intances.
-ANd connect with PEM key
+ANd connect with PEM key.
+Use Image for quich configuration launc.
+In autoScalingGroup select Advanced Details and Load Balancing.
+Choose Target manually.

 2)
 sudo apt install curl python-software-properties